nazarewk/10c-blog1/README.md

 # Why React?

-Some people love Dijit, I am not one of them.
-While stock implementation is a lot closer to Angular in terms of opinionation and ease of use, the Dijit's core [`_WidgetBase`][widgetbase] is way more complicated to use than it should be.
-It's kind of like Java: well defined and structured, but requires a lot of boilerplate code.

 Basically Dijit lacks easy to use templating system while it is React's JSX's greatest feature.
 Simple as that.

+Some people love Dijit, I am not one of them.
+While stock implementation is a lot closer to Angular in terms of opinionation and ease of use, the Dijit's core [`_WidgetBase`][widgetbase] is way more complicated to customize than it should be.
+It's kind of like Java: well defined and structured, but requires a lot of boilerplate code and initial effort.

 # Proof of concept